Net worth: how to calculate and track your business finances

 Net worth vs. profit

-• Net worth: Shows overall financial position (assets minus liabilities) at a specific point in time
+• Net worth: Your overall financial position (assets minus liabilities) at a specific point in time.

-• Profit: Measures short-term performance by comparing revenue to expenses over a period
+• Profit: Your short-term performance, comparing revenue to expenses over a period.

 Learn more about profit and loss.